Updated March 3, 2025

 The big G recently announced an update to their Google Trends platform.
-A tool which helps users see what is trending online, and dig a little bit further into why in what country and what related terms are being searched for.
-From the article announcing the update, it is clear that Google sees the tool as a journalistic aid.
+A tool that helps users see what is trending online and dig a little bit further into why, in what country, and what related terms are being searched for.
+The article announcing the update clearly shows that Google sees the tool as a journalistic aid.

 Using Google Trends To Find What’s Hot or Not

-The tool is undoubtedly useful when you’re trying to get a snapshot of what’s going on.
-Another feature from the Google Trends homepage is a ‘stories trending now’ section, and even a section giving data on the presidential election.
+The tool is undoubtedly useful when trying to get a snapshot of what’s happening.
+Another feature from the Google Trends homepage is a ‘stories trending now’ section and even a section giving data on the presidential election.
 Another feature, which will presumably depend on events, is a feature section for the Olympics.
 While looking through it I can almost see all the ‘Most Searched for Female Athletes’ articles already…

 Missing the Point

-While people may click on articles about Kim Kardashian’s latest haircut, or how Justin Bieber got back into shape after giving birth (or is it vice versa?), it’s all too easy to say “we’re just giving people what they want.”
+While people may click on articles about Kim Kardashian’s latest haircut or how Justin Bieber got back into shape after giving birth (or is it vice versa?), it’s all too easy to say, “We’re just giving people what they want.”
 Journalism should set the agenda.
-Not follow it.
+Do not follow it.

 Is it Still Cool to be Trendy?